Easy Exercise for Long-Term Health

 Moving our bodies doesn’t have to be complicated or intimidating.
 Here are some simple ways we can make movement fun, approachable, and part of our everyday routines.
-Click the headings below to learn what 30 minutes a day can do:
+Read on to learn what 30 minutes a day can do:

 CDC guidelines suggest adults aim for 150 minutes of moderate activity per week—roughly 30 minutes most days—plus a few muscle-strengthening sessions weekly.